ad-freiburg/whitespace-correction/README.md

 -u # do not sort the inputs before repairing
 -e <experiment_dir> # specify the path to an experiment directory to load the model from
                     # (equivalent to TokenizationRepairer.from_experiment(experiment_dir) in python API)
+--force-download # force download of the tokenization repair model even if it was already downloaded
 ```

 > Note: When first using `trt` with a pretrained model, the model needs to be downloaded, so depending on